Campus Improvement Plan

 Cornerstone's strengths related to family and community engagement include:

-- a very active, supportive PTA community
+- a very active, supportive PTA

 Problem Statements Identifying Family and Community Engagement Needs